-Art: Mike Hawthorne, Adriano Di Benedetto, Ruth Redmond, VC’s Cory Petit, and Steve Morris
+Art: Enid Bakím, Lee Townsend, Ruth Redmond, VC’s Cory Petit, and Steve Morris

 Publisher: Marvel Comics

-If you’re interested in this comic, series, related trades, or any of the others mentioned, then simply click on the title/link to snag a copy through Amazon as you read the Wild Cards: Draw of the Cards #1 Review.
+If you’re interested in this comic, series, related trades, or any of the others mentioned, then simply click on the title/link to snag a copy through Amazon as you read the Wild Cards: Drawing of Cards #3 Review.